 As I’m self employed at the moment I am my own boss (unfortunately I’m quite a tough boss!)

-Using what I know about how the mind works to help people make positive changes in their life and reach their goals.
+Favourite thing to do in science Using what I know about how the mind works to help people make positive changes in their life and reach their goals.

 One of the benefits of working in sport psychology is the variation in the work I do each day, especially as I am self employed.
 My work and activities fall into four main categories.

 1. Continuing to develop and improve my skills